 Leave stress behind by taking the iconic Amtrak® Pacific Surfliner® to Santa Barbara.
 The Pacific Surfliner winds along the southern California coast, offering five daily trains from San Diego, Orange County, Los Angeles and Ventura to Santa Barbara.
 Rather than battling rush hour, you can grab a glass of wine, sit back and take in the gorgeous ocean and countryside views that you’d miss from the midst of a traffic jam.
 In fact, click here to secure discounts on train tickets and make your stay even sweeter.

 Your train arrives right in the heart of Santa Barbara and just two blocks from the beach.
 Getting around town without a car is no problem, with lots of great lodging options close to the train station, including the sophisticated Riviera Beach House just steps away on State Street, or the newly opened Hotel Californian, with its enviable beachside location and stunning architecture.
 You’ll also be within easy walking or biking distance of dozens of museums, shops, bars and restaurants.

 After checking into your hotel, kick off the long weekend by taking in the scene on State Street, Santa Barbara’s picturesque palm-lined thoroughfare in downtown Santa Barbara.
 Within State Street’s charming adobe buildings, you’ll find indie boutiques, surf shops, art galleries, cafés and wine bars.
 Browse gorgeous home goods at Diani Living and signature SoCal-style fashion at Wendy Foster.
-Grab a sweet treat at McConnell’s Fine Ice Creams or get a handcrafted caffeine fix at French Press.
+Grab a sweet treat at McConnell’s Fine Ice Creams or get a handcrafted caffeine fix at Dune Coffee Roasters.

 As you walk further down, State Street leads straight to Stearns Wharf, where you can stroll along the famous boardwalk past a variety of souvenir shops and restaurants.
 Ready for happy hour?
 Stop in at the cozy Conway Deep Sea Tasting Room to sample homegrown wines and check out the panoramic view of the Pacific.